 2.3 Classified List of In-Force Legislation in Ireland

 In 2010, the Commission developed a Classified List of In-Force Legislation in Ireland, which groups under 36 subject headings all Acts enacted by the Oireachtas since 1922 that remain in force (over 2,000 of the 3,000 enacted since 1922), together with over 100 of the most significant pre-1922 Acts that remain in force.
 The Classified List identifies related groups of Acts, for example, all those dealing with business regulation, criminal law, employment law, family law and taxation, which assists accessibility for all those affected by the law, whether individuals, businesses or State bodies.
 The Commission regularly publishes updates of the Classified List on this website.
-In 2016 the Commission will publish a companion draft Classified List of In-Force Statutory Instruments, using the same 36 headings in the Classified List of In-Force Acts.
+In 2016 the Commission published a companion draft Classified List of In-Force Statutory Instruments, using the same 36 headings in the Classified List of In-Force Acts.
 For more information on the Classified List, click here.

 2.4 Consolidation/Codification/Simplification of Legislation